Quantitative characterization of finite simple groups: a complement: Group, quantity and graph

 \begin{defi} Let $G$ be a finite group and let $Z(G)$ be the center of $G$.
 We define the non-commuting graph $\triangledown(G)$ of $G$ as follows: Take $G\backslash Z(G)$ as the vertices of $\triangledown(G)$ and join two distinct vertices $x$ and $y$ if and only if $xy\neq yx$. \end{defi}

 The following problem was conjectured in \cite{1,140}: Let $G$ and $H$ be two nonabelian finite groups such that $\triangledown(G)=\triangledown(H)$, then $|G|=|H|$.
-In \cite{137} they gave some counterexamples to this conjecture.
-Moreover, in \cite{1}, the following conjecture was posed, which is called AAM (Abdollahi-Akbari-Maimani) Conjecture:
+A. R. Moghaddamfar \cite{137} gave some counterexamples to this conjecture.
+Moreover, the following conjecture was posed in \cite{1}, which is called AAM (Abdollahi-Akbari-Maimani) Conjecture:

 \begin{con} Let $S$ be a nonabelian simple group and $G$ a group.
 If $\triangledown(G)=\triangledown(S)$, then $G\cong S$. \end{con}

 It was proved in \cite{199,220} that for alternating simple group $A_{10}$ and $L_4(4)$, whose prime graphs are disconnected, Conjecture \ref{6.14} is valid.
 In addition, the following result was also proved in \cite{199}: